Red junglefowl: Diet

+Reproduction

 Males make a food-related display called "tidbitting", performed upon finding food in the presence of a female.
 The display is composed of coaxing, cluck-like calls, and eye-catching bobbing and twitching motions of the head and neck.
 During the performance, the male repeatedly picks up and drops the food item with his beak.
 The display usually ends when the hen takes the food item either from the ground or directly from the male's beak.
 Eventually, they sometimes mate.

 In many areas, red junglefowl breed during the dry portion of the year, typically winter or spring.
 This is true in parts of India, Nepal, Thailand, Vietnam, and Laos.
-However, year-round breeding by red junglefowl has been documented in palm-oil plantations in Malaysia and also may occur elsewhere.
+However, year-round breeding by red junglefowl has been documented in palm oil plantations in Malaysia and also may occur elsewhere.
 During the laying period, red junglefowl females lay an egg every day.
 Eggs take 21 days to develop.
 Chicks fledge in about 4 to 5 weeks, and at 12 weeks old they are chased out of the group by their mother — at which point they start a new group or join an existing one.
 Sexual maturity is reached at 5 months, with females taking slightly longer than males to reach maturity.

-Dominant males attempt to maintain exclusive reproductive access to females, though females chose to mate with subordinate males about 40% of the time in a free-ranging feral flock in San Diego, California.
+Dominant males attempt to maintain exclusive reproductive access to females, though females choose to mate with subordinate males about 40% of the time in a free-ranging feral flock in San Diego, California.